-Collingwood did not return to Britain after Trafalgar, despite numerous requests: he was simply too valuable to the Admiralty.
-He had spent the last seven years of his life without returning home.
+Collingwood was not allowed to return to Britain after Trafalgar, despite numerous requests: he was simply too valuable to the Admiralty.
+He spent the last seven years of his life in the service of the Navy without returning home.

 He was obviously a popular commander who inspired loyalty amongst his colleagues.
 The following letter recounting his last days is to be found in the National Archives1: